 In the past few decades, thanks to modern research and technological advances, all-natural supplements made from feverfew have become widely available on the commercial market.
 Specially formulated with high concentrations of feverfew's active ingredients, they are available for purchase at a number of natural health stores, pharmacies, drugstores, and online retailers.

-Indigenous to the regions of southeastern Europe, feverfew has enjoyed notable success in recent years, and has now been naturalized throughout Europe, Australia, and the Americas.
+Indigenous to the temperate regions of southeastern Europe, the feverfew plant, also known as parthenium and featherfew, has enjoyed notable success in recent years, and has now been naturalized throughout Europe, Australia, and the Americas.
 Although it is often found growing wild along woodland borders, roadsides, and waste places, feverfew can be successfully cultivated in the home garden.

 Propagated from seeds or via root cuttings, feverfew is best planted in an area that receives direct sunlight all throughout the day.